 A Simple Song Arrangement Principle

-While arranging songs, a common principle that works almost every time is:
+While arranging songs, a common principle that works almost all the time is:

 2 instruments should not be playing the same thing at the same time.

 For instance, if there are 2 acoustic guitars playing E-C#m-A-B, one guitarist can play the usual open chord shapes, while the other can clip on a capo at the 2nd fret and play the same chords in the D shape (D-Bm-G-A).
 Another alternative is to put the capo at the 7th fret and play in the A shape (A-F#m-D-E).
 Though the chords played by both the guitars are the same, the difference in voicing creates a better overall sound without stepping into each other's musical space.

 Yet another creative method to get a different chord voicing is to use what is called a cut capo or partial capo or Foote capo (in honor of Billy Jean Foote who is credited to have used it first).
 A regular capo covers all the 6 strings while a cut capo covers only 3 strings i.e. the 5th, 4th, and 3rd strings (A, D, G) on the guitar.

 To understand the cut capo, you need to understand how the drop-D alternative tuning works.
 Typically, each string of the guitar is tuned to 6 notes.
 Starting from the 6th string, the notes for the standard tuning are E-A-D-G-B-E. In drop-D, the strings are tuned to D-A-D-G-A-D instead.